Arrest warrant issued for husband of Nash County woman found dead, active search for him underway

 Police are actively working to find 57-year-old Lynn Keel.
 He is wanted on a first-degree murder charge.

+As authorities search for Lynn Keel, who is wanted for murdering his wife Diana, I did spot some evidence coming into the office.
+Not sure if it’s related - but watch a few pieces come out of SUV. #ABC11 pic.twitter.com/etks9uUZ7U— Elaina Athans (@AthansABC11) March 15, 2019

-Lynn may be in a 1998 Stepside Chevy pickup truck, that is pewter in color, with North Carolina license plate BBM9232.
+Lynn may be in a 1998 Stepside Chevy pickup, that is pewter in color, with North Carolina license plate BBM9232.

 #Breaking @NashCountySO issues warrant for Lynn Keel, after daylong search for him.
 Wanted for the murder of his wife, he may be headed to Wilson. @ABC11_WTVD pic.twitter.com/kibECeKpIH— Anthony Wilson (@AnthonyABC11) March 15, 2019